If you are new to the ketogenic diet, you might experience headache, brain fog or might find it hard to concentrate.

 - Difficulty sleeping

-The good news is that you’ll start feeling great very soon.
+The good news is it’s not really a side effect and that you’ll start feeling great very soon.
 Better still, there are things you can do to help you alleviate these symptoms rather quickly.

 How to Get Rid of Keto Flu?

 The changes that the body undergoes when quitting carbs “cold turkey” are pretty significant, which is why symptoms of the keto flu set in.

 But there are a few things I did to help me manage my symptoms that might work for you too:

 As mentioned earlier, one of the biggest reasons for the keto flu is a shortage of water, so an obvious way to help counter the symptoms is to stay hydrated and drink enough water.